Stop reading and listen to the Nakedly Examined Music podcast now.

 Because you're a smart person who doesn't buy into the Social Darwinist bullshit that good art automatically rises to the top, that "success" = "exposure in the mainstream."
 And the format here, again, is ideal for introducing you to new music.

 What's the relation to The Partially Examined Life?
 Is this a philosophy podcast?
-Why are the two podcasts on the same website?
+Why are the multiple podcasts on the same website?
+Why are NEM episodes in the PEL feed?

 Why doesn't the host shut up and let the guests talk?